zylkowski/bevy-modding/README.md

 # bevy-modding
 Simple plugin enabling you to make your game moddable in Bevy engine.
 Basically it loads native library and calls `init()` function.
-Modders have complete access to bevy's `AppBuilder` and can add systems, plugins, assets etc.
+Modders have complete access to bevy's `AppBuilder` and can add systems, plugins, assets etc. Currently works only on linux.

 ## Usage
 1. Add plugin to your bevy app and specify mod folder path